difio/blog/source/_posts/2013-02-25-new-dashboard-and-follow-packages.markdown

 It is highly recommended to follow a particular version, not only the package name.
-If a user decides to follow only package name, but not versions, Difio will not be able to generate change analisys reports because there's no basis to compare to.
+If a user decides to follow only package name, but not versions, Difio will not be able to generate change analysis reports because there's no basis to compare to.
 In this case the user will be able to see only the latest releases news stream.